wp-plugins/wp-ultimate-csv-importer/Readme.txt

 * Added: Category in numericals are restricted and skipped to Uncategorized
 * Added: Now password should be mentioned as {password}
 * Added: Post authors can be User ID or name
-* Improved: Much improved workflow
+* Improved: Much improved work flow
 * Improved: Add custom field option improved.
 * Improved: Date format handling improved
 * Improved: Any Date format is supported now